Alaska city to vote on first state tax on soda, sweet drinks

 ANCHORAGE, Alaska (AP) — Residents of a northern Alaska community are set to vote on whether to impose the state’s first tax on most sodas and other sweetened drinks.

-The Anchorage Daily News reported Sunday that voters in Utqiagvik are scheduled to vote Tuesday on the proposed tax on drinks sold in the city.
+Voters in Utqiagvik are scheduled to vote Tuesday on the proposed tax on drinks sold in the city, the Anchorage Daily News reported Sunday.

 The proposed ordinance would impose a 1-cent tax per 1 ounce (28 grams) of soda, energy drinks and sugar-sweetened beverages sold in the community at the state’s northern tip.

-Officials say the tax does not cover 100% fruit or vegetable juices, milk products, medicinal drinks, baby formula, weight-loss drinks, or alcohol.
+The tax does not cover 100% fruit or vegetable juices, milk products, medicinal drinks, baby formula, weight-loss drinks, or alcohol.
+Qualifying beverages must have at least 2 calories per ounce, which disqualifies zero-calorie sodas and bottled water.

+The ordinance states that 75% of the tax proceeds would be reserved for youth programs and activities sponsored or conducted by the city.

+If Utqiagvik imposes the tax, “to our knowledge, this is the first official ‘soda tax,'” state tax assessor Marty McGee said in an email.

 Information from: Anchorage Daily News, http://www.adn.com